Cascading/pattern/README.md

 Project Status
 --------------

-One struggles with the notion of calling this an _alpha_ release.
-More like a _petroglyph_ release; very very early.

-We wanted to get the code "out there" early, to initiate a dialog and collect feedback about using PMML and Cascading together.
+This is an early release.
+We wanted to get the code "out in the wild" early to help initiate a dialog and collect feedback about using PMML and Cascading together.

 Build Instructions